dinhl/BikeShare/README.md

 Ingesting and joining of multiple large and diverse datasets to build an ETL pipeline

 ## Project ideas:
 Bike Share is very popular in many cities.
 Besides bus and taxi, Bike Share is one of the convenient transportation methods, especially commute in short distance.
-To have a deeper understanding about how does this eco-friendly commute trends develop over the years in different locations, this project combined the seperated data sets collected from multiple sources to analyze this business model.
+To have a deeper understanding about how does this eco-friendly commute trends develop over the years in different locations, this project combined the separated data sets collected from multiple sources to analyze this business model.

 ## Project goals:
 * Ingested Bike Share data from 10 data sources for analyzing eco-friendly commute trend in 10 different cities.